-In addition to Fluid Dynamics (simulation of incompressible/compressible flow, laminar/turbulent flow, multiphase flow etc), which will be the focus of this article, the general purpose simulation environment of SimScale includes such modules as Solid Mechanics (static, dynamic, modal analysis, multibody dynamics, contact constraints etc), Thermodynamics (conduction, convection, radiation etc), and more—with every customer getting access to the full range of physics simulation functionality.
+In addition to fluid dynamics (simulation of incompressible/compressible flow, laminar/turbulent flow, multiphase flow, etc.), which will be the focus of this article, the general purpose simulation environment of SimScale includes modules such as solid mechanics (static, dynamic, modal analysis, multibody dynamics, contact constraints etc), thermodynamics (conduction, convection, radiation, etc.), and more—with every customer getting access to the full range of physics simulation functionality.

 To illustrate the benefits of integrating simulation into your product design process, let’s consider a real-life engineering problem of optimizing ventilation system design, specifically the air intake system.

-The Engineering Problem
+Ventilation System Design The Engineering Problem

-An air intake system (the green section pictured above) is an important part of a power plant gas turbine industry since a high drop in pressure leads to a drop in turbine’s gross power output.
+An air intake system (the green section pictured above) is an important part of a power plant gas turbine since a high drop in pressure leads to a drop in turbine’s gross power output.
 Optimizing the ventilation system design is an increasingly challenging process as both the layout complexity and the range of features that can be included in the intake system expands.
-These include a combination of insect or trash screens, whether they are protection and filtration systems, silencers, anti-icing systems, ventilation system offtakes, and inlet heating or cooling systems.
+These include a combination of insect or trash screens, whether there are protection and filtration systems, silencers, anti-icing systems, ventilation system offtakes, and inlet heating or cooling systems.
 Design flaws can result in an inefficient use of these components, as well as lower engine performance due to excessive pressure losses or distortion in the flow entering the gas turbine.
 High flow distortion, velocity, pressure or temperature, can induce compressor surge and high acro-mechanical stresses in compressor blades and vanes.
 In extreme cases, this may also result in blade or vane failures.

-Ventilation System Design Optimization Study Using CFD
+Ventilation System Design Ventilation System Design Optimization Study Using CFD

 To practically illustrate the advantages of integrating flow simulation into your ventilation system design process, we hosted an online demo session, the recording of which can be found below.